hindu-comm/weblogs/manasataramgini/2016/07/2016-07-09_a-geopolitical-package-july-2016.md

 The long term objectives of the three enemies would roughly take the following shape:
-1\) the mlecchas would seek to break up India into smaller states with which they can deal individually.
+1) the mlecchas would seek to break up India into smaller states with which they can deal individually.
 They would like to ensure that some of these states will be preta or preta-run secular, which will do their bidding in various Asian conflicts especially with marūnmatta-s and cīna-s.
-They can play the glacial strategy aided by structural weakening by helping other enemies of Hindus.
+They can play the glacial strategy aided by structural weakening by helpingother enemies ofHindus.
-2\) the marūnmatta would seek to reestablish Islamic rule over al Hind either in the form in very general terms resembling the Delhi Sultanate, the Mogol empire of Awrangzeb or as part of the Khilafat.
+2) the marūnmatta would seek to reestablish Islamic rule over al Hind either in the form in very general terms resembling the Delhi Sultanate, the Mogol empire of Awrangzeb or as part of the Khilafat.
 There would be tensions with the Arab Khilafat eventually, but if the Turks reassert